Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Results

-This dataset is built by taking only the digits $0$ and $1$ from the MNIST dataset~\cite{deng2012mnist}.
-We obtain slightly more than $10^5$ images.
-At variance with the complete dataset, this reduced dataset splits into two well separated clusters when projected along $\bm\omega_0$ (the first principal direction of the dataset centered to zero), see Fig.~\ref{fig:mnist01}.
+This dataset was created by taking only the $0$ and $1$ digits from the MNIST dataset~\cite{deng2012mnist}.
+We obtain slightly more than $10^4$ images.
+Unlike the full dataset, this reduced dataset splits into two well-separated clusters when projected along $\bm\omega_0$ (the first principal direction of the dataset centered on zero), see Fig. ~\ref{fig:mnist01}.

-In this example, we will again compare the performance of a TMC-RBM against a SMC-RBM.
-One critical moment in the training of this dataset, is when the first principal direction is learned.
-In this regime, the phase space of the RBM is made of two separated modes for which an SMC dynamics struggle to jump from one to another, while TMC should have no problem.
-Later in the training, as more and more directions are learned, we will see that the strong speed-up of TMC gets damped because the trained RBM seems to create alternative dynamic paths to jump from 0s to 1s that do not need to overcome this large barrier in $m_0$.
-We can characterize these dynamical effects by computing the integrated autocorrelation times, $\tau_\mathrm{int}$~\cite{amit2005field}, of $m_0(t)$ in the two different sampling dynamics.
+In this example, we will again compare the performance of a TMC-RBM with that of a SMC-RBM.
+A critical moment in training this dataset is when the first principal direction is learned.
+In this regime, the phase space of the RBM consists of two separate modes where an SMC dynamics has trouble jumping from one to the other, while TMC should have no problem.
+Later in training, as more and more directions are learned, we will see that the strong acceleration of TMC is damped because the trained RBM seems to create alternative dynamical paths to jump from 0s to 1s that do not have to overcome this large barrier in $m_0$.
+We can characterize these dynamical effects by computing the integrated autocorrelation times ~\cite{sokal1997monte,amit2005field}, $\tau_\mathrm{int}$, of the evolution of $m_0(t)$ in the two different sampling dynamics: